-7.1 What particular features and/or challenges should a private equity seller be aware of in considering an IPO
+7.1 What particular features and/or challenges should a private equity seller be aware of in considering an IPO exit?

-This will depend primarily on which exchange the IPO is listed; usually, the CSX will not be the primary listing for such transactions.
+This will depend primarily on which exchange the initial public offering ("IPO") is listed; usually, the CSX will not be the primary listing for such transactions.